Roberson, West take the reins of CNET

 - Alternate Title Link: http://www.uab.edu/news/faculty/item/4069-roberson-and-west-take-the-reins-of-cnet

-Each year during Women’s History Month, UAB honors women who have mentored or served other women, taken a courageous stance or overcome adversity to achieve a goal.
+The UAB Commission on the Status of Women presents the awards annually to honor women in the UAB and Birmingham communities who have mentored or served other women, taken a courageous stance or overcome adversity to achieve a goal.